 To attach the pages together I have used washi tape on both sides.
 First, line the edge of the ripped page next to one in the notebook and tape both sides on the paper.

 Get rid of the excess washi and you are ready to start!

 But, what to put on a vision board?

-Very simple.
-This vision board on your bujo follows the same step as a traditional vision board!
+Don’t worry, it is very simple.
+This vision board in your bujo follows the same step as a traditional vision board!